Denis Doulgeropoulos

 house in water

-Ninety percent of natural disasters in the United States involve flooding, causing billions of dollars in annual losses.1 Most flood coverage is provided under the National Flood Insurance Program (NFIP).
-Flood insurance policyholders should be aware that the NFIP has implemented a new risk assessment model, which is expected to affect premiums.
-If you want to own a coastal or waterfront home, higher insurance costs may pose a problem.
+Nearly 90% of natural disasters in the United States involve flooding, which causes billions of dollars in losses each year.
+Consequently, most flood coverage is provided through the National Flood Insurance Program (NFIP).
+Flood insurance policyholders should understand that the NFIP has introduced a new risk assessment model that is expected to impact premiums.
+Furthermore, if you plan to own a coastal or waterfront home, higher insurance costs may become a significant concern.

-Flood insurance is required by mortgage lenders for homes located in high-risk areas.
-Consider coverage even if you own your home outright or do not live in a flood-prone area.
-About 20% of flood insurance claims are in low- to moderate-risk areas.2
+Mortgage lenders require flood insurance for homes located in high-risk flood areas.
+However, even if you own your home outright or live outside a designated flood zone, purchasing coverage remains a smart decision.
+In fact, approximately 20% of flood insurance claims occur in low- to moderate-risk areas.
+Therefore, flood risk can exist even where it may not be obvious.

 Expected Rate Changes with Risk Rating 2.0